Age Restriction Bylaws: New Exemptions for Spouses and Children

 The determination of whether a person is exempt from the bylaw depends on their relationship to the “specified resident” (SR).
 These persons are exempt:

-• A spouse or person living in a marriage-like relationship with a SR
+• A spouse or person living in a marriage-like relationship with the SR

-• Children if their caregiver is a SR
+• Children if their caregiver is an SR

 What is a specified resident?